Skip to main content

 What's different about Murex's interactive shell?

-Aside from Murex being carefully designed with scripting in mind, the interactive shell itself is also built around productivity.
-To achieve this we wrote our own readline library.
-Below is an example of that library in use:
+Murex's interactive shell is also built around productivity.
+To achieve this we wrote our own state-of-the-art readline library.

 Autocompletion happen when you press [tab] and will differ slightly depending on what is defined in autocomplete and whether you use the traditional POSIX pipe token, |, or the arrow pipe, ->.